Ministry of Education, Government of India

 - Enter Aadhaar number → verify via OTP or biometric

-- Complete the OTR form — you get your 14-digit Student ID
+- Complete the OTR form.
+You get your 14-digit Student ID

 - Log in → go to Application Form → select the scholarship scheme